kim-minh/Jewel-Match/README.md

 6. Drop new tiles from above
   - Drops a single row of new tiles
   - Check the board for matches.
-  - If there are matching tiles, destroy those and redo state 6.
+  - If there are matching tiles, destroy those and repeat state 6.
 7. Board is now stable
   - Check if there is time left.
 If not, move to state 8.
   - Check if exist moves to match tiles.
 If not, randomize the tiles.